factorhouse/slipway/README.md

 ### :slipway.security

-Configuration of Jetty authz options.
+Configuration of Jetty auth options.

 See examples below for configuration guides to JAAS and HASH authentication.